pejman-hkh/dolang/README.md

 Do lang is simple jit language and is very similar to js

-in test directory there is many sample of language
+in test directory there are many samples of language

-Do lang now just support x86 cpu but in next will support another cpu structurs ...
+Do lang now just supports x86 cpu but in the next time it will support another cpu structurs ...

 Make it :